-The Company had minimal sales during the period and accounts receivable balances are minimal.
+The Company had minimal sales during the period of which all proceeds were collected therefore there are no accounts receivable balances.

 The Company follows the successful efforts method of accounting for its oil and gas properties.
 Exploration costs, such as exploratory geological and geophysical costs, and costs associated with delay rentals and exploration overhead are charged against earnings as incurred.
 Costs of successful exploratory efforts along with acquisition costs and the costs of development of surface mining sites are capitalized.

 Site development costs are initially capitalized, or suspended, pending the determination of proved reserves.
 If proved reserves are found, site development costs remain capitalized as proved properties.
 Costs of unsuccessful site developments are charged to exploration expense.
 For site development costs that find reserves that cannot be classified as proved when development is completed, costs continue to be capitalized as suspended exploratory site development costs if there have been sufficient reserves found to justify completion as a producing site and sufficient progress is being made in assessing the reserves and the economic and operating viability of the project.
 If management determines that future appraisal development activities are unlikely to occur, associated suspended exploratory development costs are expensed.
 In some instances, this determination may take longer than one year.
 The Company reviews the status of all suspended exploratory site development costs quarterly.